 Travelling to France: Obligation to submit a virologic screening test

-In accordance with Decree no. 2020-911 of July 27, 2020, for all arrivals in France from Saturday, August 1, travelers aged 11 or older from the United States must provide the results of a virologic screening test (such as a PCR test) taken less than 72 hours before departure indicating a negative result for Covid-19.
+In accordance with Decree no. 2020-911 of July 27, 2020, from August 1, travelers aged 11 or older from the United States must provide the results a PCR test taken less than 72 hours before departure indicating a negative result for Covid-19.

-If they are not able to provide evidence of this test, boarding will be denied.
+If you are not able to provide evidence of this test or a certificate of exemption, boarding will be denied.

-It is also important to note that, in the context of the Covid-19 epidemic, the external borders of the European Union and the Schengen Area have been closed to travelers from the United States since March 17 and that, in this context, only those persons who fall within one of the categories mentioned in the exempted international movement certificate for travel from abroad to mainland France are authorized to enter France: https://www.interieur.gouv.fr/Actualites/L-actu-du-Ministere/Attestation-de-deplacement-et-de-voyage
+It should also be noted that, in the context of the Covid-19 epidemic, the external borders of the European Union and the Schengen Area have been closed to travelers from the United States since March 17 and that, in this context, only those persons who fall within one of the categories mentioned in the exempted international movement certificate for travel from abroad to mainland France are authorized to enter France: https://www.interieur.gouv.fr/Actualites/L-actu-du-Ministere/Attestation-de-deplacement-et-de-voyage

 This information will be updated regularly based on further clarification over the coming days.